JetBrains/kotlin-web-site/docs/topics/gradle.md

 ### Set a dependency on a kotlinx library

 If you use a kotlinx library and need a platform-specific dependency, you can use platform-specific variants of libraries with suffixes such as `-jvm` or `-js`, for example, `kotlinx-coroutines-core-jvm`.
-You can also use the library’s base artifact name instead – `kotlinx-coroutines-core`.
+You can also use the library's base artifact name instead – `kotlinx-coroutines-core`.

 <tabs>